agheadley/halite/README.md

 - $config

 - F1,F2 now as GCSE LS ?
-Use %
+O 9-8,VG 6-7,G 4-5 ,A 1-3 ,U

+- change $config subject to pull groups into sc L, lv LS
+- change $config.years to set to LS (relate yr to GCSE exam)